 First-half product sales declined 3.2 percent to 861.8 million francs, with revenue from Tracleer falling 4 percent to 752.4 million francs.
-The drug is losing market share to Gilead Sciences Inc. (GILD)’s Letairis, and is under pricing pressure in Europe.
+The drug is losing market share to Gilead Sciences Inc. (GILD:US)’s Letairis, and is under pricing pressure in Europe.

 Tracleer and macitentan are designed to treat pulmonary arterial hypertension, in which the arteries that move blood from the heart to the lungs narrow, making the heart work harder and causing elevated blood pressure.

 It’s “a little premature” to quantify the savings that will come from the reorganization, Oakley said.

 To contact the reporter on this story: Albertina Torsoli in Paris at email@example.com